 For storing and processing messages and managing shared data across many screens, we used the Redux library.
 Here are several lines of code of our reducer (Redux state holder):

-Till now, we have gone through all the main steps of building a sample React Native chat app using two real-time chat and messaging platforms - Twilio and Sendbird.
+Till now, we have gone through all the main steps of building a sample React Native chat app using two real-time chat and messaging platforms: Twilio and Sendbird.
 Both of them allow configuring, building, and then integrating chat functionality into any client web or mobile app with minimum effort.
-But to clarify what solution can suit your business needs better, let’s compare Twilio and Sendbird by key features - for better exposure.
+But to clarify what solution can suit your business needs better, let’s compare Twilio and Sendbird by key features for better exposure.

 Twilio is the leading cloud communication platform working on Platform-as-a-service (PaaS) model principles.
 Twilio provides a software-based platform, and still, it's not into in-app chat applications as others.
 It is also considered a developers' platform; therefore, it cannot be used by marketers or non-developers.
 The provider mainly targets programmable chat API, allowing users to make and receive phone calls and send and receive text messages instantly.

-Sendbird is a chat API and messaging SDK platform with SaaS (Software-as-a-service) model.
+Sendbird is a chat API and messaging SDK platform with a SaaS (Software-as-a-service) model.
 Since it is a SaaS model, its customers can simply use the application with the available features without making any changes.
 They don't have to buy, install, maintain, or update any software to use Sendbird.